-All of these elements must exist in order to require the party trying to uphold the Will to prove the absence of undue influence.
-Where the presumption of undue influence arises, the proponent (the person trying to enforce the Will) then has the burden of proving with clear evidence that there was no undue influence.
+All of these elements must exist in order to require the party trying to uphold the will or trust to prove the absence of undue influence.
+Where the presumption arises, the proponent (the person trying to enforce the will or trust) then has the burden of proving with clear evidence that there was no improper influence.

 Contact Our Experienced Estate Attorneys

-Our probate and estate attorneys have experience handling a wide variety of Will contest, trust and other probate-related disputes.
-If you believe that an estate document or property transfer was the result of undue influence or you have questions regarding a probate dispute, contact the Scottsdale, Arizona estate lawyers at Berk Law Group, P.C.
+Our probate and estate attorneys have experience handling a wide variety of will contest, trust and other probate-related disputes.
+If you believe that an estate document or property transfer was the result of improper or excessive influence or you have questions regarding a probate dispute, contact the Scottsdale, Arizona estate lawyers at Berk Law Group, P.C.